 Most responses to this problem have been either to eschew the use of fine adjusters and develop skill (and snobbery) at tuning with the wooden pegs, or to try to reduce the weight of the fine adjusters.

-Some modern tailpieces like the (wittner we stock) have integral fine adjusters and are made of lightweight aluminium or resin.
+Some modern tailpieces like the Wittner have integral fine adjusters and are made of lightweight aluminium or resin.
 Some very expensive wooden tailpieces use built in carbon fiber adjusters.

 Both these solutions are a big improvement on 4 or 5 heavy steel adjusters mounted on a wooden tailpiece, but they still result in a heavier and less resonant tailpiece than having no fine adjusters at all.

-The Knilling Perfection pegs (and their upmarket relative the Peghed) avoid the problem entirely by fitting a geared tuner into a standard size and shape of peg.
+The Knilling Perfection pegs avoid the problem entirely by fitting a geared tuner into a standard size and shape of peg.